kjhealy/kieranhealy.hugo/content/blog/map-and-nested-lists/index.markdown

 ---

-On StackOverflow, a questioner with a bunch of data frames, already existing as object in their environment, wanted to split each of them into two based on some threshold being met or not on a specific column.
+On StackOverflow, a questioner with a bunch of data frames (already existing as objects in their environment) wanted to split each of them into two based on some threshold being met or not on a specific column.
+Every one of the data frames had this column in it.
 Their thought was that they'd write a loop, or use `lapply` after putting the data frames in a list, and write a function that split the data fames, named each one, and wrote them out as separate objects in the environment.

 Here's a tidyverse solution that avoids the need to explicitly write loops, using `map` instead of `lapply`.
 (I have no particular dislike of `lapply` et fam, I'll just be working with the tidyverse equivalents.)

 I should say at the outset that you could probably do the whole thing using grouped or nested data frames, thus avoiding the need to create the objects in the first place.
-But if you really do want to create the objects, or perhaps the starting data frames are a little less amenable to living in a single data frame because have different numbers of columns, then working with lists will do very well.
+But if you really do want to create the objects, or perhaps the starting data frames are a little less amenable to living in a single data frame because they have different numbers of columns or something, then working a list of data frames will do very well.
 You could do something like the following.

 First, let's do some setup to make the example reproducible.